techn0man1ac/ToxicCommentClassification/README.md

 # 🛠️ Technologies

-- 🐍 [Python](https://www.python.org/): The application was developed in the [Python 3.11.8](https://www.python.org/downloads/release/python-3118/) programming language.
+- 🐍 [Python](https://www.python.org/): The application was developed in the [Python 3.11.8](https://www.python.org/downloads/release/python-3118/) programming language
-- 🤗 [Transformers](https://huggingface.co/docs/transformers/index): A library that provides access to BERT and other advanced machine learning models.
+- 🤗 [Transformers](https://huggingface.co/docs/transformers/index): A library that provides access to BERT and other advanced machine learning models
-- 🔥 [PyTorch](https://pytorch.org/): Libraries for working with deep learning.
+- 🔥 [PyTorch](https://pytorch.org/): Libraries for working with deep learning
-- 📖 [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)): A text analysis model used to produce contextualized word embeddings.
+- 📖 [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)): A text analysis model used to produce contextualized word embeddings
+- ☁️ [Kaggle](https://www.kaggle.com/): To save time, we used cloud computing to train the models
-- 🌐 [Streamlit](https://streamlit.io/): To develop the user interface, used the Streamlit package in the frontend.
+- 🌐 [Streamlit](https://streamlit.io/): To develop the user interface, used the Streamlit package in the frontend
-- 🐳 [Docker](https://www.docker.com/): A platform for building, deploying, and managing containerized applications.
+- 🐳 [Docker](https://www.docker.com/): A platform for building, deploying, and managing containerized applications

 # 📊 Dataset(EDA)